Open standard

 PEAC is an open standard under active development.
 No single implementation has privileged status.
 Originary is one implementation; independent implementations are welcome.
 Conformance testing is the interoperability anchor.

-Protocol capability map for verifiable automated interactions
+Protocol capability map for APIs, MCP, A2A, commerce-related workflows, managed-agent runtimes, and other verifiable automated interactions

 Who and why